dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 thumbnailImagePosition: "left"
 ---

-One of [Golang](https://golang.org)'s strength is that it supports cross compiling to literally any common Operating System and CPU architecture out of the box.
-However that's only true for projects written in pure Go.
+One of [Golang](https://golang.org)'s strengths is that it supports cross-compiling to any common Operating System and CPU architecture out of the box.
+However, that's only true for projects written in pure Go.
 Normally that's not a problem, but sometimes we depend on 3rd-party C libraries... and that's when things tend to get complicated.

-In this post I will explain how you can cross compile your [cgo](https://golang.org/cmd/cgo) project for multiple operating systems and architectures in a clear and structured manner.
+In this post, I will explain how you can cross-compile your [cgo](https://golang.org/cmd/cgo) project for multiple operating systems and architectures in a clear and structured manner.

 <!--more-->

 ## Some Background

-Over the last few years I've been writing software mainly for remote controlling our Amateur Radio station over the Internet.
+Over the last few years, I've been writing software mainly for remote controlling our Amateur Radio station over the Internet.
 Most of these programs are written in [Go](https://golang.org) and published on my [Github profile](https://github.com/dh1tw) under permissive Open Source licenses.
-The most prominent program is [remoteAudio](https://github.com/dh1tw/remoteAudio), a low latency, multi user audio streaming application.
+The most prominent program is [remoteAudio](https://github.com/dh1tw/remoteAudio), a low latency, multi-user audio streaming application.

 While one can achieve a lot in native [Go](https://golang.org), sometimes there is just no way around using C libraries.
 One could re-implement those libraries in Go, but often it's just not feasible.
 In the case of [remoteAudio](https://github.com/dh1tw/remoteAudio), I'm using for example the [OPUS audio codec](https://www.opus-codec.org/) and [Portaudio](http://www.portaudio.com/) for handling cross-platform Audio APIs.
 Both of them are written in C.

 ## Assumptions

 I personally like [Debian](https://www.debian.org) flavored Linux systems.
 That's what this article has been written for.
-However it should be also valid for all other Linux distros.
-In most cases you just have to replace the `apt-get` package manager commands with the one's from your distro.
+However, it should be also valid for all other Linux distros.
+In most cases, you just have to replace the `apt-get` package manager commands with the ones from your distro.

-There are two important terms which have to be defined:
+Two important terms have to be defined:

 | Term              | Meaning                                                          |
 | ----------------- | ---------------------------------------------------------------- |